Skip to main content

 OpenCode Webinfrastructure/opencode-web (Docker)Implemented (scaffold)

-Workshop ContainerDocker (shokunin-agent + opencode)Planned
+Workshop ContainerDocker (shokunin-agent + opencode)Implemented

 IaCTerraform on GCPImplemented